finance calculator

 When to use it

-• Comparing a consolidation/personal loan offer to your current high-APR cards.
+• Comparing a consolidation or personal loan offer to your current high‑APR credit cards before you accept the offer.

-• Seeing if a lower APR offsets an origination fee.
+• Seeing if a lower APR from a bank, credit union, or online lender more than offsets an origination fee or extended term.

-• Sizing term length to balance payment relief vs total interest paid.
+• Sizing the term length to balance short‑term payment relief against long‑term interest cost, especially if you are rebuilding credit.

 Tips & cautions

-• If the new payment is lower but term is longer, total interest may still rise—check interest saved before committing.
+• If the new payment is lower but the term is significantly longer, total interest may still rise—always review the interest saved figure before committing to a new loan.

-• Assumes fixed monthly payments and a single blended current APR; individual card minimum rules aren’t modeled.
+• Assumes fixed monthly payments and a single blended current APR; individual card minimum payment formulas, teaser rates, and step‑up APRs are not modeled.

-• Assumes the origination fee is financed; if you pay it upfront, adjust the fee % to 0 and add the fee separately.
+• Assumes the origination fee is financed into the loan balance.
+If you pay it upfront out of pocket, set the fee percentage to 0 here and account for that cash expense separately.

-• Does not include late fees, annual fees, or new purchases after consolidation.
+• Does not include late fees, annual fees, balance transfer fees, or any new purchases or cash advances after consolidation.

 Worked examples